-Revenue for the year from Canada - U.S. drilling operations increased by 20% to \$247.7 million, compared to the same period last year.
-Despite COVID-19 related challenges to start the year, this region has performed well with a strong pickup in junior activity and seniors/intermediates expanding existing programs in calendar 2021.
+Revenue for the year from Canada - U.S. drilling operations increased by 48% to \$366.7 million, compared to the same period last year.
+The growth is attributed to the Company's positioning in a busy market, accompanied by a favourable pricing environment.